 CAST IRON SKILLET PIES

 Last fall I made a Six Mini Cast Iron Skillet Fruit Pies.
-Not only did these scrumptious pies taste amazing, they looked amazing!
+Not only did these scrumptious pies taste amazing, but they also looked amazing!
 I shared our family’s easy No-Fail Pie Crust recipe, along with a Basic Fruit Filling recipe.
 I also shared tutorials showing how to make a mini cast iron skillet apple, peach, blueberry, cherry, blackberry, and an apricot pie.
 These rustic pies are a handsome way to add a touch of country charm and another creative way to serve pie to your guests this Thanksgiving.

 Nowadays, Mason jars seem to be used for nearly everything.
-If you do a search on Pinterest you’ll find that salads, dips, breakfast oats, smoothies, bread, pasta, parfaits and more can be served in Mason jars.
+If you do a search on Pinterest you’ll find that salads, dips, breakfast oats, smoothies, bread, pasta, parfaits, and more can be served in Mason jars.
 Pies certainly are no exception!
 Refrigerator pies, such as Banoffee pie (pictured above), and banana or coconut cream are great to make beforehand.

 Individualized handheld pies are yet another creative way to serve pie.
 Set up a dessert station displaying a wide variety of individualized pies and let your guest select their favorites.
 Consider displaying handheld pies in wicker baskets lined with colorful napkins.
-To help with the ambiance, place flickering autumn scented candles, a few mini pumpkins and a vase of wildflowers nearby.
+To help with the ambiance, place flickering autumn-scented candles, a few mini pumpkins, and a vase of wildflowers nearby.

 Consider implementing several natural elements such as rustic wooden cake stands in your pie display.
 For an added touch, tuck fall foliage and sunflowers around the pies for a finishing touch.
 A granite or slate cheese board also work well and result in an amazing display for mini pies.